Fast differentiation of hyperbolic chaos: Introduction

+Hence, we obtain the fast response formula in \cref{t:lra}, which is the integration of a pointwise-defined estimator.
+The estimator is expressed by the solution of only $u$ many first- and second-order tangent equations, which can be defined recursively on an orbit.
+More specifically, for any $r_0$,

-\end{theorem} {}Here theorem~\ref{t:ruelle} is the original linear response result by Ruelle, \ree{$\ip{\cdot, \cdot}$ is the Riemannian metric.} Roughly speaking, $e$ is a $u$-dimensional cube spanned by unstable vectors, $\cD_e$ is the space of derivatives of cubes \re{(see Appendix~\ref{a:derivative})}; $\tilde \beta$ is the renormalized second-order tangent equation, which describes the propagation of derivatives of cubes \re{(definition~\ref{d:betaU} in section~\ref{s:betaU})}; $P^\perp$ is the orthogonal projection operator on $\cD_e$, projecting to the orthogonal complement of unstable subspace \re{(Appendix~\ref{a:projection})}.
-Here all oblique projections are summarized into a modified shadowing direction, which is the second direction of differentiation in $\tilde \beta$.
-We have thus gotten rid of oblique projections, since shadowing directions can be expressed without them.
-This characterization is of theoretical interest, since it is a new form of the linear response formula, combining the advantages of both the original formula and the integrated-by-parts formula: it does not explicitly involve the oblique projection operators, and it has a small integrand.
-It could perhaps help generalizing linear response to less hyperbolic situations, where the oblique projection is problematic.
+Here $\ip{\cdot, \cdot}$ is the Riemannian metric defined in equation~\eqref{e:tensorproduct}.
+Roughly speaking, $\tilde e$ is the unit $u$-dimensional cube spanned by unstable vectors, $r_n\in\cD^u$ are derivatives of cubes (see appendix~\ref{a:derivative}) that converges to $p$; $\tilde \beta$ is the renormalized second-order tangent equation governing the propagation of derivatives of vectors (definition~\ref{d:betaU} in section~\ref{s:betaU}); $P^\perp$ is the orthogonal projection operator on $\cD^u$ (appendix~\ref{a:projection}).
+A side benefit is that we get rid of oblique projections (the projections onto the stable or unstable subspaces); this will bring some more efficiency and robustness to the algorithm.